conduktor/conduktor-coding-challenge/frontend-developers/README.md

 - list topics
 - click on a topic to consume its data in real-time (data are flowing!)
   - You can take a peek at how it works today: https://youtu.be/zB9tsZN8Fbs?list=PLYmXYyXCMsfMMhiKPw4k1FF7KWxOEajsA&t=96
-- use a state (react context or redux) to save a locale, and use it in a component (no need to setup i18n libs, we're just validating state usage, a hardcoded traduction is ok)
+- use a state (react context or redux) to save a locale, and retrieve it in a component (no need to setup i18n libs, we're just validating state usage)

 ## Technical requirements

 - TypeScript 4.3+ (no JavaScript)
 - React v17+, hooks, React-router, manage forms, manage state
-- Use GraphQL (Apollo Client or @tanstack/react-query), that's what we are using for all our products.
+- Use GraphQL (either Apollo Client or @tanstack/react-query), that's what we are using for all our products.
 - Use the UI library you want

 ## Design Inspiration

-- Our existing product (list of topics that we can "consume" messages from):
+- Our desktop product (list of topics that we can "consume" messages from):

 <img src="https://user-images.githubusercontent.com/3936459/129449736-1f953556-30e9-44af-b753-fab8806fde69.png" width=500 />